vmware-archive/clarity/docs/BUILD.md

 - `start` - Run the dev app project for Clarity Angular Components
 - `test:angular` - Run all tests for Clarity Angular
 - `test:angular:watch` - Continually run all tests for Clarity Angular

-## `@clr/icons`

-Build Clarity Icons by running `build:icons`, which calls the following tasks to build the package.

-- `build:icons:web` - Webpack compiles and bundles the TypeScript assets
-- `build:icons:css` - Sass compiles the styles
-- `build:icons:optimize` - CSSO optimizes the CSS
-- `build:icons:package` - Copy the `package.json` into the package, and set the version number
-- `build:icons:web` - Build the raw svg files and zip directories for designers

 ## `@clr/ui`